gaptime/Covid_19_Application/README.md

 ## Introduction
 This application was spured by Denia's 2020 Summer Internship to help connect people to various resources and information regarding covid-19 topics.
 We will be using the MERN stack.

-## Team Section
+## Team Description
+We are a 5 person team.
+- Leader: Rebecca;
-We are a 5 people team.
-Leader: Rebecca; UI/UX designer: Denia; Full Stack developer: Hao & Jimmy; Database developer: Naiyu
+- UI/UX designer: Denia;
+- Full Stack developers: Hao & Jimmy;

+## Former Team Mates
+- Database developer: Naiyu Tian（ github @kurtspiel）

 ## Code Dependencies